 First, we encourage you to join a D-Group if there's one in your area (see our “Find a D-Group” page for more info).
 This will help you adjust to the structure and the expectations before launching out to lead your own D-Group.
 If there's not a D-Group in your area, you can contact us about starting one!
-We have a 6-Step Leadership Track to equip you with everything you need to know to start and lead a D-Group!
+We have a 6-Step process for New Leader Training to equip you with everything you need to know to start and lead a D-Group!

-Our leaders must meet the 4 requirements of being a D-Group member, and must walk through our 6-Step Leadership Track before they begin leading.
-The process should be completed within a 1-week span during the session (6 weeks) prior to the date when they will launch their D-Group.
+Our leaders must meet the 4 requirements of being a D-Group member, and must walk through our 6-Step process for New Leader Training before they begin leading.
+The process should be completed during the session (6 weeks) prior to the launch date for their new D-Group.
 Launch dates are listed on the “Current Study” page.
-The 6-Step Leadership Track includes a few videos, a brief summary of your testimony, a signed Doctrinal Statement, and a skype or phone call with a member of our Staff.
+New Leader Training includes a few videos, a brief summary of your testimony, a referral, a signed Doctrinal Statement, and a skype or phone call with a member of our Staff.

 At least one, but no more than 12.
 We cap our groups at 12 members plus the leader (for a total of 13).
 A great size to start out with is 4-6 total.

 We are more of a para-church type organization, which means we are not sourced by the church, but we aim for the upbuilding of the local church.
 We love to partner with local churches and come alongside them in their efforts to establish a thriving groups ministry.
 For more information on our church partnerships, click here.